DUNE-DAQ/nanorc/docs/README.md

 There are 3 nanorc commands:
  - `nanorc`: for normal development,
- - `nano04rc`: for production environement at NP04,
+ - `nano04rc`: for production environment at NP04,
  - `nanotimingrc`: to run the timing global partition.

 To see a list of options you can pass `nanorc` in order to control things such as the amount of information it prints and the timeouts for transitions, run `nanorc -h`.
 We'll skip those for now in the following demo: